miketrexler/react-fela/docs/api/Provider.md

 # `<Provider>`

-The `<Provider>` component wraps your whole application. <br>
+The `<Provider>` component wraps your whole application.
 It uses React's [context](https://facebook.github.io/react/docs/context.html) to pass down the renderer.
 It actually is all you need to fully use Fela within your React application.

 ## Props
 1. `renderer` ([*Renderer*](http://fela.js.org/docs/api/Renderer.html)): Fela renderer which is used to actually render our styles.